planetlearning/planetlearning.github.io/pages/micromaster/gitrepositories.md

 Now, we will be using GitHub repositories on a command line, which means that there is a separate step to get your GitHub repository on your OS.
 To be clear, you will be using both the command line and the GitHub user interface, meaning that you **need to constantly check to make sure that your version is not behind to avoid merge conflicts**.
 Therefore, open your username.github.io repository on the GitHub user interface and copy the link provided by clicking the "Clone or download" button.

 Then, turn to your command prompt and type `git clone <repository_url>` into the command line.
 For example `git clone https://github.com/EmilyLarkin/EmilyLarkin.github.io.git`.
 Be sure to use the correct URL to clone your repository (you will obviously type your own username).
-If you `cd` into your `username.github.io` you can see different files which you will be working on during your internship.
+If you `cd` into your `username.github.io` you can see different files which you will be working on during First Steps.

 ### Clone with HTTPS or SSH